ucsb-dreamlab/data-wrangling-examples/worldcat-api/README.md

 ### `bibs.sh`

-This scripts uses OCLC's `search-bibs` API to download book data based on criteria specified in the script.
-The results are downloaded to `data/bib/` as per-resource json files (e.g., `data/bibs/1001251007.json`).
+This script uses OCLC's `search-bibs` API to download book data based on query parameters specified in the script.
+The results are downloaded to `data/bibs` as per-resource json files (e.g., `data/bibs/1001251007.json`).
 Run the script from the command line: